liufengyun/oopsla23-artifact/README.md

 - The code snippets in the paper are either rejected by the checker with warnings or pass the checker with no warnings as expected.
 - The Scala open issues mentioned in Appendix D is fixed.
-- The case study in section 6 can be reproduced.
+- The case study in Section 6 can be reproduced.

 ## Getting Started